-A simple arrangement of Elder Daniel's hymn, "The Earthquake," was made by Roger Lee Hall and published in Six Shaker Spirituals (PineTree Music, 2001).
-This arrangement is available at no charge, providing full credit is given if it is performed anywhere.
+A simple arrangement of Elder Daniel's hymn, "The Earthquake," was made by Roger Hall and published in Six Shaker Spirituals (PineTree Music, 2001).
+It was revised for piano and voice in 2011 and that version is available at no charge, providing full credit is given if it is performed anywhere.

 For a free copy of this hymn arrangement, send your name and mailing address to:

 These are the five verses for "The Earthquake" -

 Lift your heads ye once afflicted!

 Now Jehovah fills his temple,